Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Landscape Analysis of Surrogate Models

 The two error measures utilized in our research each follow different aspects of model precision: The \emph{mean-squared error} ($\mse$) measures how much the model differs directly from the objective function landscape.
 On the other hand, the \emph{ranking difference error} ($\rde$)~\citep{bajer2019gaussian} reflects that the CMA-ES state variables are adjusted according to the ordering of $\mu$ best points from the current population due to the invariance of the CMA-ES with respect to monotonous transformations.
 The $\rde$ of $\yy\in\RR^\lambda$ with respect to $\yy'\in\RR^\lambda $ considering $\mu$ best components is defined:

 where $(\rho(\yy))_i$ is the rank of $y_i$ among the components of $\yy$.

 The regression model from lmm-CMA was used in its improved version published by~\cite{auger2013benchmarking}.
-The lmm model operates in the $\sigma^2\CC$ basis in its own way, thus, the transformation step during training (line~\ref{ln:sCbase} in Alg.~\ref{alg:trainmodel}) is not performed for this model.
+The lmm model operates with the transformation matrix in its own way, thus, the transformation step during training (step~\ref{ln:sCbase} in Algorithm~\ref{alg:trainmodel}) is not performed for this model.

 The linear-quadratic model was used in the version published by~\cite{hansen2019global}.
-The original version utilizes all data without any transformation, therefore, the input data for lq model are not transformed for TSS full.
+The original version utilizes all data without a transformation, therefore, the input data for lq model are not transformed for \tss{full}.

-The GP regression model was employed in the version published by~\cite{bajer2019gaussian} using 8~different covariance functions described in Table~\ref{tab:gpcov} in Appendix~\ref{app:connect}.
+The GP regression model was employed in the version published by~\cite{bajer2019gaussian} using 8~different covariance functions described in Table~\ref{tab:gpcov}.

-The RF model was utilized in 9 different settings described in detail in Table~\ref{tab:rfSet} in Appendix~\ref{app:connect}.
+The RF model was utilized in 9 different settings described in detail in Table~\ref{tab:rfSet}.